False Invoices from Commercial Registry

 It can happen that the fraud letter comes from the local court even before the official invoice.

-Many say that this is complicated and difficult!
-In my opinion this is wrong, because the sham is very easy to detect.
-There are three circumstances for the authenticity of an invoice from the Commercial Registry:
+How complicated and difficult is it to determine the fraud?
+In my opinion this is fairly easy, because the fraud is very easy to detect.
+There are three characteristics to verify the authenticity of an invoice from the Commercial Registry:

 - The sender is a county court (Amtsgericht),

-- the heading is: "Kosten", "Gebührenbescheid" or "Kostennote but never just "invoice"! #
+- the heading is: "costs invoice" or "costs note" but never just "invoice"!

-So if you get a supposed invoice with 19% VAT from the commercial registry, then this is definitely wrong!
-Just remember: Authorities never charge sales tax!!
+So if you get a supposed invoice with 19% VAT from the Commercial Registry, then this is definitely wrong!
+Please, since when are authorities companies subject to VAT??

 How do I have to react when I receive such a letter?

-Keep calm, fold the letter into a paper plane and off to the trash!
+Keep calm, fold the letter to a plane and off to the trash!
 Please do not transfer anything!